Receiving the Best Possible Legal Representation in Federal Court

-The practice of advanced criminal defense in federal court is much different than in a felony or misdemeanor case in a state court in Michigan.
+The practice of advanced criminal defense in federal court is much different from a felony or misdemeanor case in a state court in Michigan.
 Some of the most significant differences are in the area of discovery.
-In state cases, the prosecution is required, upon request, to disclose most of the evidence against the defendant at the commencement of prosecution.
+In state cases, the prosecution is required, upon request, to disclose most of the evidence against the defendant at or near the commencement of prosecution.
 Conversely, the United States Attorney’s office is not required to produce all of its evidence against a defendant in the same way.
 Essentially, the federal rules virtually allow for “trial by ambush” by permitting the production of discovery extremely late in the litigation process.
+Because the process is so different in federal court, the need for an attorney with vast experience defending cases in the United States District Courts is critical for a successful defense.
+Here is what you need to know about important federal criminal rules, landmark cases, and federal terminology.

-The discovery rules in federal criminal cases are set forth in Rule 16, of the Federal Rules of Criminal Procedure.
-Upon request, the Defendant is entitled to receive, inspect, copy, or photograph:
+The discovery rules in federal criminal cases are set forth in Rule 16 of the Federal Rules of Criminal Procedure.
+Upon the request of the criminal defense lawyer in federal court, the defendant is entitled to receive, inspect, copy, or photograph:

 In addition to the Rule 16 Discovery, there are three categories of information to which the defense is entitled in a federal case.